 This example creates a mapping between port 80 of the host to port 80 of a virtual machine with an IP address of 172.21.21.2.

 Add-NetNatStaticMapping -NatName "MyNATnetwork" -Protocol TCP -ExternalIPAddress 0.0.0.0 -InternalIPAddress 172.21.21.2 -InternalPort 80 -ExternalPort 80

 This example creates a mapping between port 82 of the virtual machine host to port 80 of a virtual machine with an IP address of 172.21.21.3.

 Add-NetNatStaticMapping -NatName "MyNATnetwork" -Protocol TCP -ExternalIPAddress 0.0.0.0 -InternalIPAddress 172.16.0.3 -InternalPort 80 -ExternalPort 82

 Since I have created an extra volume for my nested virtual machines, I configure this as the default path for virtual machines and virtual hard disks.

 Create Nested Virtual Machines inside the Azure VM

 Now you can start to create virtual machines inside the Azure VM.
 You can, for example, use an existing VHD/VHDX or create a new VM using an ISO file as you would do on a hardware Hyper-V host.

 There is a lot more you could do, not all of it makes sense for everyone, but it could help in some cases.

-- Running Azure Stack Development Kit – Yes Microsoft released the Azure Stack Development Kit, you could use a large enough Azure virtual machine and run it in there.
+- Running Azure Stack Development Kit – Yes, you can run the Azure Stack Development Kit, if you use large enough Azure virtual machine.